ewierschke/spel/README.md

     -var 'spel_identifier=unique-project-id' \
     -var 'spel_version=0.0.1' \
     -var 'aws_region=us-gov-west-1' \
-    -var 'source_ami_centos6_hvm=ami-03bb0462' \
-    -var 'source_ami_centos6_pvm=ami-62b70803' \
+    -var 'source_ami_centos7_hvm=ami-faae349b' \
-    -var 'source_ami_rhel6_hvm=ami-caee51ab' \
+    -var 'source_ami_rhel7_hvm=ami-91d649f0' \
-    -except 'minimal-centos-6-virtualbox,minimal-centos-6-vmware,minimal-centos-7-azure-vhd,minimal-centos-7-azure-image' \
+    -only 'minimal-centos-7-hvm,minimal-rhel-7-hvm' \
     spel/minimal-linux.json
 ```

 ## Building for Microsoft Azure

+Azure regions may not all support [Azure Managed Disks][26] and in turn
+managed VM images.
 Packer provides capabilities within the [Azure Resource
 Manager Builder][22] for creating either a VHD or Image.

-A source VHD URI or source VM Image Name and Resource Group is required from
+A source VHD URI or source Image Name and Resource Group is required from
 which to start the SPEL Azure build.
-Available Azure Marketplace CentOS VM
+Available Azure Marketplace CentOS Images
-Images do not currently contain or execute cloud-init, so a custom VHD or source
+do not currently contain or execute cloud-init, so a custom VHD or source
-VM Image of your own, configured with cloud-init, is needed.
-Alternatively, the
+image of your own, configured with cloud-init, is needed.
-azure-custom-managed-image builder can be used to create a custom VM Image
-configured with cloud-init from a non-LVM based Azure Marketplace CentOS VM
-Image.

-The resultant SPEL VHD or VM Image will be configured to use the Azure Linux
+The resultant SPEL VHD or Image will be configured to use the Azure Linux
 agent, [WALinuxAgent][27] per recommended [configurations][28].
 Currently, the
 use of cloud-init exclusively does not enable execution/installation of [Azure
 VM Extensions][30].
 The below variables also disable FIPS mode in the
-resultant SPEL VHD or VM Image.
-Currently the Azure Linux agent [does not
+resultant SPEL VHD or Image.
+Currently the Azure Linux agent [does not support
-support FIPS mode][29] when utilizing Azure VM Extensions.
+FIPS mode][29] when utilizing Azure VM Extensions.
 If no plans exist to
-utilize Azure VM Extensions on VMs provisioned from SPEL VHDs or VM Images, FIPS
+utilize Azure VM Extensions on VMs provisioned from SPEL VHDs or Images, FIPS
 mode can be enabled, but the `waagent` configuration must also be modified
 accordingly.